MateuszJalocha/Encryption-Python/README.md

 Decrypted/encrypted content will appear above the message entry field.
 In order to finish working with the program, select the "Finish" window.

+## Files

+The analysis file is made in Polish, but comments in the files with code are in English.

+- **Encryption Python directory** - you can find there a project file
+- **Images directory** - you can find there plots included in README

 ## Libraries

 - **tkinter**